 As Bailey Carson, home expert at the home project pro network Angi, explains, “Barndominiums are a popular option for people looking to add additional dwelling units (ADUs) to their property.
 They often use it as a guest suite or rent it out for additional income.
 Now, though, they are starting to become a realistic option for a primary home, as well.”

-If you’ve wondered about creating your own barndominium—either through refurbishing or construction—read on for everything experts want you to know before you go full barn.
+If you'd like to build a barndominium—either through refurbishing or construction—read on for everything experts want you to know before you go full barn.

 Barndominiums Can Be Cost-Effective

-“A barndominium or metal barn home can be significantly less expensive to build than a regular home, especially given the high price of lumber right now,” explains Carson. “[As of December 2021], a barndominium tends to cost an average of $30 to $40 per square foot for basic assembly, while a traditional house costs closer to $100 to $200 per square foot.
+“A barndominium or metal barn home can be significantly less expensive to build than a regular home, especially given the high price of lumber right now,” explains Carson about why it's cheaper to build a barndominium than a home. “[As of December 2021], a barndominium tends to cost an average of $30 to $40 per square foot for basic assembly, while a traditional house costs closer to $100 to $200 per square foot.
 Since they’re made of metal, they are also safer than wood homes when it comes to fire risk.”

 A Plan Is a Good Alternative to a Kit